 The period during which families are invited to express a minimum of three preferences for a place at any state-funded school, in rank order on the common application form provided by their home local authority.
-This period usually follows publication of the local authority composite prospectus on 12 September, with the deadlines for parental applications of 31 October 2023 (for secondary places) and 15 January 2024 (for primary places), and subsequent offers made to families on National Offer Day as defined above.
+This period usually follows publication of the local authority composite prospectus on 12 September, with the deadlines for parental applications of 15 January 2025 (for primary places), and subsequent offers made to families on National Offer Day as defined above.